codeforamerica/shiba/README.md

 ### Start the local databases:

-- Install PostgreSQL via an [official download](https://www.postgresql.org/download/)
+- Install PostgreSQL 11 via an [official download](https://www.postgresql.org/download/)
-    - Or on macOS, through homebrew: `brew install postgres`
+    - Or on macOS, through homebrew: `brew install postgresql@11`
 - Create the database using the command line:
     - `$ createuser -s shiba`
     - `$ createdb shiba`